sottlmarek/DevSecOps/README.md

 - [Other](#other)
 - [License](#license)

 # What is DevSecOps

-DevSecOps focuses on security automation, testing and enforcement during DevOps - Release - SDLC cycles.
-The whole meaning behind this methodology is connecting together Development, Security and Operations.
-DevSecOps is methodology providing different methods, techniques and processes backed mainly with tooling focusing on developer / security experience.
+DevSecOps focuses on security automation, testing and enforcement during _DevOps - Release - SDLC cycles_.
+The whole meaning behind this methodology is connecting Development, Security and Operations.
+DevSecOps is methodology providing different methods, techniques and processes backed mainly by tooling focusing on developer & security experience.

 DevSecOps takes care that security is part of every stage of DevOps loop - Plan, Code, Build, Test, Release, Deploy, Operate, Monitor.